nurbilu/chat_game_proj/General_fixs_&_errors.md

 (estimated time frame: ~ 9 hours)
    3.a. fix / insure refresh token is working as expected with the login Modal as login component () - fix the remember me that is cleared from local storage when logout ()
-   3.b. add dislplay hover card of user characters prompt/s in create character component under the div of Character Creation Prompt Editor ()
+   3.b. add dislplay hover card of user characters prompt/s in create character component under the div of Character Creation Prompt Editor ()(? i dont understand what i wrote here - pls check with myself what i wrote here ())

 (estimated time frame: ~ 2 - 7 hours)
-3.5.a. add 2-3 functions to super profile page [block user access and unblock user access , display user characters prompts , display user last message and 3 last searches] sub-task : remove Super Profile or Profile and keep the other one {} () 3.5.b. add 2-3 functions to user chat page - optional ()
+3.5.a. add 2-3 functions to super profile page [block user access and unblock user access -fix and enable , display user characters prompts , display user last message and 3 last searches- correct any "dmg" cause by new features!!] sub-task : remove Super Profile or Profile and keep the other one {} () 3.5.b. add 2-3 functions to user chat page - optional ()

 (estimated time frame: ~ 3 - 12 hours)
-   4.fix / implement / adjust login so save last un auth page in local storage / cookie / session storage () if not implement login by google and facebook and twitter , remove ()
+   4.fix / implement / adjust login so save last un auth page in local storage / cookie / session storage () - fix also the unauth page displayment in the login component () if not implement login by google and facebook and twitter , remove ()
    - add google login (optional)
    - add facebook login (optional)